 ALEKS.
 Our textual material, videos, quizzes, and homework are available through ALEKS in our Canvas course.
 You must set up your ALEKS account in the first week of class to take the Initial Knowledge Check and to do any of the quizzes (after Quiz 1) and homework.
-There is no additional charge for ALEKS - it is included in your tuition as part of the First Day program.
+There is no additional charge for ALEKS - it is included in your course fees as part of the First Day program (see the First Day link for options to Opt-out).
 ALEKS is a resource link in our Canvas course menu.